cynthiatreger/er-resiliency/README.md

 ![](images/er-bowtie.png)

 > Because these designs introduce 2 parallel paths to Azure, traffic engineering mechanisms must be carefully implemented to prevent unexpected asymmetric routing.
-See [this great repo](https://github.com/Danieleg82/Exr-Bowtie) to learn more about the the benefits of Expressroute bow-tie designs.

-Finally, to create an optimal geo-redundant ExpressRoute Circuit design, it is important to understand that the ExpressRoute Circuit SKU determines where an ExpressRoute circuit can connect to.
+To create an optimal geo-redundant ExpressRoute Circuit design, it is important to understand that the ExpressRoute Circuit SKU determines where an ExpressRoute circuit can connect to.
 Each SKU has a specific scope of supported regions (same metro/same geo/cross-geo):

 ![](images/er-circuit-skus.png)

+See [this great repo](https://github.com/Danieleg82/Exr-Bowtie) to learn more about the the benefits of Expressroute bow-tie designs.

 ### Solution #2: S2S VPN backup